datastax/ruby-driver/README.md

 * No support for request tracing.
 * Large results are buffered in memory until the whole response has been loaded, the protocol makes it possible to start to deliver rows to the client code as soon as the metadata is loaded, but this is not supported yet.
 * There is no cluster introspection utilities (like the `DESCRIBE` commands in `cqlsh`).

+# How to contribute

+Fork the repository, make your changes in a topic branch that branches off from the right place in the history (HEAD isn't necessarily always right), make your changes and finally submit a pull request.

+Follow the style of the existing code, make sure that existing tests pass, and that everything new has good test coverage.
+Put some effort into writing clear and concise commit messages, and write a good pull request description.

+It takes time to understand other people's code, and even more time to understand a patch, so do as much as you can to make the maintainers' work easier.
+Be prepared for rejection, many times a feature is already planned, or the proposed design would be in the way of other planned features, or the maintainers' just feel that it will be faster to implement the features themselves than to try to integrate your patch.

+Feel free to open a pull request before the feature is finished, that way you can have a conversation with the maintainers' during the development, and you can make adjustments to the design as you go along instead of having your whole feature rejected because of reasons such as those above.
+If you do, please make it clear that the pull request is a work in progress, or a request for comment.

+Always remember that the maintainers' work on this project in their free time and that they don't work for you, or for your benefit.
+They have no obligation to do what you think is right -- but if you're nice they might anyway.

 # Copyright